Accelerator Pedals & Sensors

 It is possible to check an APP sensor with a digital voltmeter.
 You will have to remove the accelerator pedal assembly from the vehicle, hook it up to the voltmeter and try working the pedal.
 The voltmeter will show smooth voltage changes if the accelerator sensor is working correctly.

-Can I Replace an APP Sensor Myself?
+Can I Replace the Accelerator Pedal or Position Sensor Myself?

-At this point you may be thinking that this part is highly complicated, and in some ways it is, but it shouldn’t be difficult to replace.
+At this point you may be thinking that this part is highly complicated, and in some ways it is, but it shouldn't be too difficult to replace.
 In some cases, you may be able to buy an entire new accelerator pedal assembly.
 In that case, you will have to disconnect the wiring harness, unbolt the old pedal assembly and install the new one.
 Otherwise, the process will be similar, except that you will have to remove the old sensor from the pedal assembly and swap in the new one.

 Need a Replacement Accelerator Pedal Position Sensor?